bseyi/Twitter_project/README.md

-# Project 2 - *Twitter
+# Project 2 - Switter

-**Name of your app** is an android app that allows a user to view their Twitter timeline and post a new tweet.
+**Switter** is an android app that allows a user to view their Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **10** hours spent in total